aqueductfluidics/.github/profile/README.md

 - [example-projects](https://github.com/aqueductfluidics/example_projects) - Example Projects
-  - [pH-control](https://github.com/aqueductfluidics/example_projects/tree/main/local/lib/ph_control) - Library that includes PID and On-Off control algorithms for maintaining the pH of a vessel by addition of a base.
+  - [pH-control](https://github.com/aqueductfluidics/example_projects/tree/main/local/lib/ph_control) - Library that includes PID and On-Off control algorithms for maintaining the pH of a solution by addition of a base.

 ### Project Templates